 A Real Estate Transfer Tax (RETT) is a tax on the buyer and seller of a home (or any other real estate) at the time of sale.
 Most of the cities west of “the hills” have this tax, varying between 1.2 and 1.5 percent of the sales price of a home (compared with 5-6 percent real estate sales commissions).

-The Road Action Group has projected that a RETT of 1.0% starting in 2017 could fund all of the required repairs and provide sufficient funds for maintenance through 2041.
+In 2017 it was projected that a RETT of 1.0% could fund $45 million of repairs and provide sufficient funds for maintenance through 2041.
 If this tax was supplemented by an extension of the half cent sales tax starting in 2023 when the current sales tax expires, the RETT could be reduced by 20 percent to 0.8%.
 The latest CIOC estimate of remaining repairs is only $22 million, so this would be more than enough to fund currently identified needs plus the addtional costs of private streets.

 How would this financially impact the Orinda homeowner?
 The current homeowner would have to pay half of this tax when they sell their home.
 The average Orinda home sells once every 25 years.
 Last year, the average Orinda home sold for $1.5 million with the lowest sale being $466,000 and the highest being $4 million.
 A tax of 0.8 percent of the sales price is $12,000 on the average $1.5 million.
 While this is a lot of money, (a) the seller only has to pay half of this ($6,000); (b) he only has to pay this once every 25 years which equates to $240 per year or about 65 cents per day; (c) the tax will come out of $1.5 million in proceeds from the sale of the home; (d) for recent home buyers paying the highest propery taxes, this tax will not be due for many years.